-- Discipline cases adjudicated by Residence Life staff members may be appealed to the Associate Dean of Students over discipline.
-(Mr. Illya Lawrence at Illya.Lawrence@point.edu) - Discipline cases adjudicated by the Associate Dean of Student may be appealed to the Dean of Students.
+• Discipline cases adjudicated by Residence Life staff members may be appealed to the Associate Dean of Students over discipline.
+(Mr. Illya Lawrence at Illya.Lawrence@point.edu)

+- Discipline cases adjudicated by the Associate Dean of Student may be appealed to the Dean of Students.
 (Ms. Laura Schaaf at Laura.Schaaf@point.edu) - Discipline cases adjudicated by the Dean of Students may be appealed to the Faculty Judiciary Committee.
-(Mr. Wye Huxford at Wye.Huxford@point.edu) - Discipline cases adjudicated by the Faculty Judiciary Committee may be appealed to the President of the University, (Mr. Dean Collins at officeofthepresident@point.edu).
-The President may preside over the case himself or may appoint an independent committee to adjudicate.